-Dr. Andy V. Pham is an Associate Professor of School Psychology at Florida International University (FIU), and serves as the Graduate Program Director in the Department of Counseling, Recreation and School Psychology.
+Dr. Andy V. Pham is Professor and Program Director of the School Psychology Program at Florida International University (FIU).
 He received his BA in Psychology from Boston University in 2004, MA in School Psychology from Tufts University in 2005, and Ph.D. in School Psychology from Michigan State University in 2010.
-After completing an APA-accredited predoctoral internship at Virginia Beach City Public Schools, Dr. Pham accepted a postdoctoral fellowship in child neuropsychology at New York University Child Study Center, where he was clinical instructor in the Department of Child and Adolescent Psychiatry.
-Dr. Pham is a certified school psychologist in the state of Florida, and is a nationally certified school psychologist (NCSP).
+After completing an APA-accredited predoctoral internship at Virginia Beach City Public Schools, Dr. Pham accepted a postdoctoral fellowship in child neuropsychology at New York University Child Study Center, where he was clinical instructor in the Department of Child and

+Adolescent Psychiatry.
+Dr. Pham is a certified school psychologist in the state of Florida and is a nationally certified school psychologist (NCSP).
 His teaching interests include psycho-educational assessment and educational psychology.